prg48/computer-vision-rock-paper-scissors/README.md

     return get_winner(computer_choice, user_choice)
 ```
 The `play` function simulates one game of the rock, paper and scissors game.
 It brings together all the previous functions to simulate a game.
 It get a `computer_choice` using the `get_computer_choice` function.
 Then, it gets the `user_choice` with the `get_user_choice` function.
 Finally, it decides on the winner using the `get_winner` function and returns it.

-### Running the game
-Overall, the milestone was focused on implementing a game of rock, paper and scissors with a player and the computer.
-A game of rock, paper and scissors can be played with the computer by running the `manual_rps.py` file with the command:
- `python manual_rps.py`

 ## Milestone 5